Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 These 5 simple mistakes could be costing you the job

-According to a new CareerBuilder survey, making the following five errors could hurt your chances of hearing "You're hired".
+According to a CareerBuilder survey, making the following five errors could hurt your chances of hearing "You're hired"

-It's pretty much a given that once a contestant on The Bachelorette becomes a little too confident and boasts about their front-runner status (ahem, Derek), they're basically a goner.
+It's pretty much a given that once a contestant on any reality TV show becomes a little too confident and boasts about their front-runner status, they're basically a goner.